ozzymon/httpsvr/readme.md

 # About gangstalking in Japan

-JPD must be punished.
+Japan Police must be punished.

 ## Method of gangstalking

-In Japan, maybe it is as same as other contries.
+In Japan, maybe as same as other contries.
 They make us feel physical pains, mental pains and social pains.

 A physical pain, they use phychotropic drugs.